 "The practical equity research skills I learned at Babson gave me a competitive advantage during my job search.
 The real-world approach taken by the faculty and the resources offered by the Cutler Center are unmatched.
 Taken together, the program provided real insights into a career in investment management." - Lilia Chobanova MS'18

 Experiential Learning Programs

 Babson College believes students learn best through authentic experiences, hands-on learning, and practical application.
 The Cutler Center provides Babson students with unique opportunities to learn, build valuable skills, and lead outside of the classroom through the following experiential learning programs:

 - The Rotman International Trading Competition (RITC) brings teams of students and their faculty advisors from more than 50 universities worldwide to participate in a three-day simulated market challenge in Toronto.
-Winners of the Babson Trading Competition are eligible to participate on Babson’s RITC team.
-To prepare for the competition, students build sophisticated quantitative models to guide their real-time decision-making.
+Babson competes annually with students preparing for the competition by building sophisticated quantitative models to guide their real-time decision-making.

 "The Cutler Center sponsors the Babson College Fund (BCF), which was a life-changing program for me.
 It was through this program that I found my passion for investing.
 The experience in BCF helped me to better understand the financials markets, to network with program alumni and like-minded peers, and ultimately secure a job offer with Bridgewater Associates." -Yanchuan Cai '19

 The Cutler Center hosts a wide variety of programs and speakers throughout the year at both the Wellesley and Boston campuses.
 These events allow Babson students, faculty, staff, and alumni to learn, network, and innovate in a collaborative setting.
 The Cutler Center hosts the following signature events:

 - The Distinguished Speaker Series provides an opportunity for students, faculty, and alumni to interact with world-renowned practitioners in corporate finance, investment banking, and asset management.
 Prior speakers have included legendary investor Peter Lynch, Fidelity Portfolio Manager Joel Tillinghast, Goldman Sachs CEO Lloyd Blankfein, U.S. Presidential candidate, and former Bain Capital CEO Mitt Romney, and Comcast’s Vice Chairman and CFO Michael Angelakis.